 Caching, pronounced cash-ing refers to storing something.
-Think a weapons cache, or a cache of stolen goods.
-Well you can store certain assets such as images or even entire web pages in various quick to retrieve places so that you reduce or eliminate the need to request it from your website server and wait for them to send it back to you.
+Think of a weapons cache or a cache of stolen goods.
+Well, you can store certain assets such as images or even entire web pages in various quick to retrieve places so that you reduce or eliminate the need to request it from your website server and wait for them to send it back to you.

 Caching is a very deep topic that can get technical pretty quickly.
 Just know that caching is the act of storing a component of a web page somewhere that it’s easier to send to you and show you the end web page quickly.
 It’s an important part of using page speed as a competitive advantage.

 Web pages are tall these days.
 There is a lot of content several mouse scrolls down the page that a user may not even see because they clicked on a link to go to another page.
 Why load it if they are never going to see it?
 This is the concept behind lazy loading and it’s a terrific way to reduce your page load times.
 This is especially true for sites that have high-resolution images sprinkled within their content or at the bottom of their site’s pages.